-We find that hair rollers can be like food storage containers…we’re always losing pieces and the full set can never seem to stick together.
+We find that hair roller can be like food storage containers: We’re always losing pieces and the full set can never seem to stick together.
 Self-grip rollers streamline the process and ensure that there will be fewer pieces to keep track of.
-Consider these rollers to be the modern version of old fashioned classic rollers.
+Consider these rollers to be the modern version of old-fashioned classic rollers.

 4. Satin Rollers

 Have you heard the hype about the benefits of sleeping with a satin pillowcase?
 They’re said to be healthier for your hair.
 This is because the friction between your strands a regular pillowcase can often cause split ends and knots.
 Satin rollers provide the same benefits and effects to your strands by creating a smooth surface to wrap your hair around.
 They’re ideal for fine hair in particular because of the softness of the roller and the lack of friction on the thinner strands.

 If you’re looking for an option that works for dry and damp hair, this is the set for you.
 Foam rollers will create tight and defined curls and much like the satin rollers, they’ll be gentle on your strands.

 How to Use Hot Rollers for Fine Hair